mccraigmccraig/deepstate/README.md

 [lilactown/helix-todo-mvc](https://github.com/lilactown/helix-todo-mvc) with
 the state management converted to deepstate and the `::add` action being made async with a random delay added

+Build and run the example with `npm start`

 # license